 While chatting with a friend about the lack of soccer/sporting opportunities for local children living in rural parts of Australia, Andrew was struck with the idea to change that.
-Given he already had a demanding full-time career, this was a huge undertaking but ever the determined visionary, Andrew made it happen.
-And so, in June 2012 the first Australian Soccer Camp, officially opened by the Lord Mayor, took place in Darwin.
-It was incredibly successful and so well-received that Andrew was approached to organise another camp… and then another…
+Given he already had a demanding full-time career, this was a huge undertaking but, ever the determined visionary, Andrew made it happen.
+In June 2012 the first Australian Soccer Camp took place in Darwin, officially opened by the city’s Lord Mayor.
+It was incredibly successful and so well-received that Andrew was approached to organise another camp … and then another.

-Since this first 5-day camp which was attended by 117 local children, Australian Soccer Camps have continued to organise soccer events for children aged between 6 and 16 years across the country.
-Andrew finds it particularly rewarding to deliver soccer sporting opportunities to those children who live in more isolated parts of the country.
+Since this first 5-day camp, which was attended by 117 local children, Australian Soccer Camps have continued to organise soccer events for children aged between 6 and 16 years across the country.
+Andrew finds it particularly rewarding to deliver soccer sporting opportunities to those children who live in regional and remote parts of Australia.

-“There are already loads of great sports camps on the go in Australia, but they tend to focus on the heavily populated areas where children (and parents) are already being spoilt for choice.
-I wanted to be able to reach children everywhere by making sure these same great sporting opportunities to the children who so often miss out because of where they are rurally-located.”
+Andrew says: “There are already loads of great sports camps on the go in Australia, but they tend to focus on the heavily populated areas where children (and parents) are already being spoilt for choice.
+I wanted to be able to reach children everywhere by making sure these same great sporting opportunities are available to some of the children who so often miss out because of where they are rurally-located.”

-So, what does the future hold for ASC?
-“I’ve got big plans and 2019 is set to be a busy year.
-We’ve already got events planned in Queensland and the Northern Territory, with training from Man Utd former players and Rangers coaches.
-We’ve got Over 18s Q&A sessions planned with Clayton Blackmore and Lee Martin… and other developments are currently in the pipeline to bring even more EPL legends and amazing coaches out to Australia and to the Australian kids.”
+“I’ve got big plans and 2019 through to 2020 is set to be a busy period for ASC.
+We’ve already got events planned in Queensland and the Northern Territory, with training from Man Utd former players, Socceroos and Rangers coaches.
+We’ve got Over 18s Q&A sessions planned with football greats Clayton Blackmore, Lee Martin and Keith Gillespie … and other developments are currently in the pipeline to bring even more EPL legends and amazing coaches out to Australia and to the Australian kids.”